- Criminal Justice major (Bachelorís degree) checklist

 CRIM 101.
 Introduction to Criminal Justice.
 (3) The evolution of the system of criminal justice in the United States; differing approaches to law enforcement; the process of criminal justice from intake to dismissal through its main agencies: police, courts, corrections, probation, and parole.
 Current problems, experiments, and reforms in criminal justice.
 Planning for a career in criminal justice.

 CRIM 201.
 Criminal Law.
-(3) Purpose and scope of criminal law; the definition of criminal conduct; the classification and definition of specific offenses; defenses to criminal liability; complicity and vicarious liability; inchoate offenses.
-Prerequisite: Criminal Justice 101 with a grade of C or better, or permission of instructor.
+(3) Purpose and scope of criminal law; the definition of criminal conduct, the classification and definition of specific offenses, defenses to criminal liability, complicity and vicarious liability, inchoate offenses.
+Prerequisite: Criminal Justice 101 or Homeland Security 101 with a grade of C or better or permission of instructor.

 CRIM 243.
 Writing in Criminal Justice.
 (3) Study and practice of written reporting as required in criminal justice.
 Strong emphasis on the mechanics of report writing, including accurate choice of words, spelling, grammar, syntax, style, punctuation, editing, and proofreading.
 Prerequisites: Criminal Justice 101 with a grade of C or better and Criminal Justice major.

 CRIM 250.
 Issues for Criminal Justice Interns.
 (3) Supervised field experience in Criminal Justice.
 Working with their advisors and the Career Services Office, students arrange an internship in Criminal Justice.
 The students will then work in the field during the semester, meeting in the classroom to report on related reading and the field experience.
 Pass/Fail grading.
 Prerequisites: second semester sophomore or above and minimum 2.0 grade point average.
 Must have permission of instructor prior to registration.